death667b/Setting-up-Linux/README.md

 ## To get something installed
 * (Obvious) Download the iso for the desired distro.  ie Ubuntu
-* Download `rufus`.
+* Download rufus from [Here](https://rufus.akeo.ie/).
 This helps creating a bootable USB stick with the downloaded ISO.
 * Boot from the USB in the computer.
   * During the install, I chose to use UFI as the loader(?).
 This has cause the BIOS's boot device selector at each power up.